 They have been pioneering many new AI technologies to ensure they provide the best news and the fastest updates and figures to really engage tennis fans and continue to keep Wimbledon on track as the number one tennis tournament in the world.

-Wimbledon have embraced the cutting edge tech that IBM have designed and are using these solutions to engage people with content, much like Facebook does with your timeline, they are doing this to engage tennis fans to delight them.
+Wimbledon has embraced the cutting edge tech that IBM has designed and are using these solutions to engage people with content, much like Facebook does with your timeline, they are doing this to engage tennis fans to delight them.